-5.7 Qualifications

-Associate Justices and Judges must have a minimum cumulative GPA of 2.25 at the time of appointment and maintain no lower than a cumulative GPA of 2.0 while holding office.
+5.7 Associate Justices and Judges [Election-Gommissioners] must have a minimum cumulative GPA of 2.25 at the time of appointment and maintain no lower than a cumulative GPA of 2.0 while holding office [meet-the-same-qualifications-as-de elected-student representatives-during-their-term-of-offices-as outlined-in-the-Election-Gode, Sections 4.01-through 4.04].

-5.8 Vacancies

-- 5.8.1 Vacancies will occur for the following reasons in the Judicial Branch: - A. Resignation or graduation during term of office or - B. Removal from office for two (2) unexcused absences or three (3) absences for any reason or for failure to meet qualifications outlined in this Constitution. - 5.8.2 Vacancies in the Student Court will be filled by appointment by the President based upon the qualifications and process as outlined by this Constitution and Bylaws, with the advice and approval of two-thirds (2/3) of the Student Senate present and voting; vacancies in the Student Supreme Court shall be filled in the same manner as they were originally filled.
-Should a student vacancy exist for more than twenty (20) class days, the Student Government
+- 5.8 Vacancies - 5.8.1 Vacancies will occur for the following reasons in the Judicial Branch: - A. Resignation or graduation during term of office or - B. Removal from office for t[]wo (2) unexcused absences or three (3) absences for any reason or for failure to meet qualifications outlined in this Constitution [and subsequent removal. - G------Failure to meet qualifications outlined in this Constitution and Sections 4.01-through 4.04 of the Election Code and subsequent removal]. - 5.8.2 Vacancies in the Student Court [Judicial Branch] will be filled by appointment by the President based upon the qualifications and process as outlined by this Constitution and [Executive] Bylaws, with the advice and approval of two-thirds (2/3) of the Student Senate present and voting; vacancies in the Student

-Association Advisory Council shall fill that vacancy with approval of a majority of the Student Senate present and voting.
+Supreme Court shall be filled in the same manner as they were originally filled.
+Should a student vacancy exist for more than twenty (20) class days, the SGA Advisory Council shall fill that vacancy with approval of a majority of the Student Senate present and voting.

-5.8.3 Until approval of the Student Senate and other appropriate parties, the nominee for appointment shall not function as the official representative to the assigned position.

-5.9 Hearings of the Judicial Branch

-- 5.9.1 All Judicial Branch records shall be kept at the Student Government Association office, easily accessible to all students. - 5.9.2 Judicial Branch hearings, with exception of deliberation, shall be open to the University community. - 5.9.3 Notice of Judicial Branch hearings shall be posted with the following information at the Student Government Association office at least three class days before convening:
+- 5.8.3 Until approval of the Student Senate and other appropriate parties, the nominee for appointment shall not function as the official [student] representative to the assigned position. - [5.8:4------A student, once appointed to fill a Judioial Branch vacancy; shall complete the remaining designated term of the Justice or Election-Commissioner-vacating the position.] - 5.9 Hearings [Meetings] of the Judicial Branch - 5.9.1 All Judicial Branch records shall be kept at the Student Government Association office, easily accessible to all students. - 5.9.2 Judicial Branch [meetinge,] hearings, [etc.,] with exception of deliberation, shall be open to the University community. - 5.9.3 Notice of [Student] Judicial Branch [Gourt-meetings,] hearings[;-ete.] shall be posted with the following information at the Student Government Association office at least three class days before convening [with the following-information]: